araa47/Flask-API-for-Authentication/Readme.md

 ## Design

 ### Database
 I chose PostgreSQL for the database and Flask for the API.
 Everything is simply connected using manage.py file that helps with migrations as decsribed in steps 7-9 of the installation instructions.
 The database model can be found in the /src/models/UserModel.py file.
 Currenlty everything is stored in a single table for simplicity, but in the future I would like to keep authentication in a single table and the Genetic Result and Policy info in a different one.
 This also ensures users only may be able to modify their personal infomration and not the policy number or genetic result.
 However this was not done to save time for this deployment.
 The user only is able to modify the other values since the frontend restricts acess however using the POST API it is possible to modify any of these values.
+In the future this seperation would allow user accounts with mutliple users inside, making it easy to build solutions for corporate accounts with multiple users using the new db model.

 ### API
 For the API I have used python flask due to ease of development and deployment using services such as heroku.
 The User API is mostly avaialbale in the /src/views/UserView file while the 3 simple static pages are being served from the Home API in the /src/views/HomeView file.
 In order to encrypt communication JWT tokens are being used for authentication, for further security, SSL certificate would be required to ensure all the communication is encrypted.